Dive into React Native for Android Development

 We often need to create reusable components when working on the project.
 There are two ways of creating a component:

-2. By writing a function which returns View for a simpler syntax.
+.
+This method should be used if we need lifecycle methods. - By writing a function which returns View for a simpler syntax.

 Since we have already created Component classes let’s create a function for this instance.

-Suppose we need an analog to <CardView>.
-Create a “common” folder under ./src directory.
+Suppose we need an analog to <CardView>

-Create CardView.js.
+Create CardView.js

 import React from "react";